 Facebook Page: jwmarriottsanantonio

-Although we were kindly hosted by the Resort, the rooms start from $279 Room Only or $309 for a Bed and Breakfast rate.
+Rooms at JW Marriott San Antonio Hill Country Resort and Spa start from $279 Room Only or $309 for a Bed and Breakfast rate.
 Remember to check whether local taxes are included in any price you are given, as prices are often quoted exclusive of local or state taxes.
-These prices are based on the website at the time of writing, but may vary, so you can check for the best prices at JW Marriott San Antonio Hill Country here.

 An additional Resort Fee of around $29 per room per night is charged, which covers internet access, domestic calls, access to fitness centres, 2 complimentary drinks and some other resort benefits